lievenleuridan/DevLabsPocEthereum/README.md

 		- Ex: 2 people agree to a buy of stocks at say 100$, A gets a return of 10% fixed no matter the profit/loss based on a third party contract, B gets the rest.
         - Oracles can be used here to formalize the time for release, the price of the stock etc...
         - Can have multiple oracles where the highest and lowest number get ommited to diversify the risk or third party malfunction

+Anyone is more than welcome to work on another idea!